 This overseas experience in an international healthcare system helps you understand not only how patients in Tanzania experience healthcare delivery, but how that compares with your own country.
 And while Tanzania may be very different from your home healthcare system, it shares similarities with other African countries and rural communities in the world.

 This one of a kind experience gives you great insight into international healthcare.

 The experience you gain during our Tanzania program will show a diversity of experience that few applicants have.

-You are also showing admissions schools that your healthcare experience in Tanzania was not just another doctor shadowing experience in a hospital, but a much larger view of the entire healthcare system.
-It’s rare that a patient has not tried to treat themselves or with another medical provider’s opinion.
+You are also showing schools that your healthcare experience in Tanzania was not just another doctor shadowing experience in a hospital, but a much larger view of the entire healthcare system.
+It’s rare that a patient has not tried to treat themselves or through another medical provider’s opinion.
 It’s also rare that any healthcare professional works entirely alone, without the assistance of colleagues or an institution.

 Our program will help you get a better idea of the interconnectivity of medicine and culture.
 No two patients or cases are the same.
 Diversity of experience is the best way to treat a diverse group of patients and medical cases.

 Our program is a great example of extracurriculars to make your medical school application stand out.

 In addition to the wonderful learning opportunities, our Global Pre-Meds programs are all fully curated by our team.
 We help you prepare for your departure, and as soon as you land we take care of everything – your food, transportation, safety, security.

 To add to your global health experience, you will live in a house with other Global Pre-Meds from all over the world.
 This is a social and academic experience, and the relationships you develop with your peers is an essential part.
 You will bond over your shared understanding and learn about the differences between your healthcare journeys.